MiDataInt/midataint.github.io/_docs/project-structure.md

 ## Overview

-The MDI codebase is organized into modular components that help provide the ease and flexibility of use and development.
+The MDI codebase is organized into modular repositories that help provide ease and flexibility for end users and developers.
-The following diagrams illustrate this basic structure, as elaborated below.
+The following diagrams illustrate this basic project structure.
+See below for a more detailed description of each componennt.

-## Manager
+## Manager Utility

 Pending.